ipython/ipython/docs/source/whatsnew/index.rst

 What's new in IPython
 =====================

-.. this will appear in the docs if we are nto releasing a versin (ie is
+..
-.. _version_extra in release.py is empty stringA
+    this will appear in the docs if we are nto releasing a versin (ie is `_version_extra` in release.py is empty stringA

 .. only:: ipydev